mwbowers/mwbowers.github.io/manuals/programming/jobs/batch-jobs.md

 ### Start a Batch Job Immediately
 When a Batch Job starts immediately, there is no Queue involved but instead a new process or thread is created and the job starts on it.

-The main scenario for starting a Batch Job immediately is to allow a user to continue working in an Interactive Job while a report or some other long running operation is performed in a separate background job.
+The main scenario for starting a Batch Job immediately is to allow a user to continue working in an Interactive Job while a report or some other long running operation is performed in a separate background job for the user.

+There are two methods to start a Batch Job immediately as shown below:

 ```cs
     if (pType == "I")